 This Resettlement Planning Framework (RPF) is prepared to mitigate possible social impact in the Project's proposed alignments/subprojects.
 The RPF is prepared to describe the approach, principles, and procedures that will be followed to manage all unavoidable physical and economic displacement.
 The RPF is the precursor to the preparation of a full/final Resettlement Plan (RP).
-The RP will be prepared in accordance with laws and regulation of the Government of India, state government of Assam and AllBs
+The RP will be prepared in accordance with laws and regulation of the Government of India, state government of Assam and AIIBs Environmental and Social Standard 2: Involuntary Resettlement.
+Moreover, the purpose of the RPF is to provide preliminary information about the potential resettlement impacts and management measures to mitigate the adverse impacts of resettlement to relevant government entities and stakeholders.
+The following sections of the RPF discusses about evaluation of impacts of proposed alignments/subprojects, methodologies for conducting Social Impact Assessment (SIA) and Resettlement Plan (RP), due diligence, broad R&R principles adopted for the project and institutional arrangement for implementation of RAP.

-1 The 7 roads of ASRIP has been divided in 8 nos. of civil works contracts.
+1 The 7 roads of ASRIP has been divided in 8 nos, of civil works contracts.